Conditional Waiver and Release of Lien on Progress Payment

 A valid lien waiver identifies the parties, the location of the project, relevant dates and payments, and any other information necessary for the specific transaction.
 After signing the form, the claimant records it with the local agency responsible for maintaining land records.

 Partial waivers are used to waive a lien for up to the partial or progress payment amount.
 A conditional waiver means the waiver is conditioned upon the claimant receiving the amount due.
 Use the partial conditional waiver when the owner makes less than the full or final payment and the payment method does not guarantee receipt of the money (such as a check that hasn't cleared yet).

-This article is provided for informational purposes only and should not be relied upon as a substitute for the advice of an attorney.
-Please contact an Oregon lawyer with any questions about waivers or other issues related to construction liens.
+This article is provided for informational purposes only and should not be relied upon as a substitute for the advice from an attorney.
+Please contact a Maryland construction law attorney with questions about waivers or anything else about mechanic's liens.

-Deeds.com Oregon Conditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Monday February 18, 2019
+Deeds.com Maryland Conditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Thursday February 28, 2019

 What others like you are saying:

 Martha B. said: Not too hard to do, I did get it checked out by an attorney after I completed it just to be safe.
 He said it was fine, made no changes.

 Reply from Staff: We appreciate your business and value your feedback.
 Thank you.
 Have a wonderful day!